shohan4556/machine-learning-course-notes/Notes/SVM.md

-**Kernel Trick :** SVM can classify **non-linearly seprable** data using a trick called **kernel trick**. kernel trick converts non-linearly seprable data into linearly separable data by **adding more dimensions to it**.
+**Kernel Trick :** SVM can classify **non-linearly seprable** data using a trick called **kernel trick**. kernel trick converts non-linearly seprable data into separable data by **adding more dimensions to it**.
 It makes SVM more powerful, flexible and accurate.

 **Before Kernel Trick:**
 !["SVM"](/Images/SVM_Kernal.png)